jenkinsci/azure-storage-plugin/README.md

 Azure Storage Plugin
 ====================

-A plugin for uploading build artifacts to, or downloading build dependencies from, Microsoft Azure Blob storage.
+A plugin for uploading build artifacts to, or downloading build dependencies from, Microsoft Azure Blob storage or Azure Files.
 (For a more detailed tutorial see http://go.microsoft.com/fwlink/?LinkId=280058)

 Installing
 ----------